AMRITKAUR89/python-challenge/PyBank/README.md

 5. Calculating Averages:
 - After processing all rows, the script calculates the average change in profit/loss across the months.
 6. Generating the Output:
-- The results are formatted into a report string that is printed to the console and saved to financial_analysis.txt in the Analysis directory.
+- The results are formatted into a report that is printed to the console and saved to financial_analysis.txt in the Analysis directory.
 ## Usage
 1. Run the Script:
 - Execute the script using Python in git bash: <pre>